 Alternatively, requests may require the development of new research activities, or new approaches to data analysis of existing data.

 The rapid request mechanism is open to the National Hub Contact Points of HBM4EU partners countries, as well as members of the European Union Policy Board.

-An access point for the submission of rapid requests will soon be made available via this webpage.
+An access point for the submission of rapid requests is available below on this webpage.

 Key steps in the mechanism: